or scroll for tips (and a little nostalgia).

 Drain out the buttermilk (and keep it – see some ideas below for using it in other cooking).

 Keep going until the liquid is mostly clear.
-Don’t overbeat or you’ll end up with whipped butter.
+But don’t overbeat or you’ll end up with whipped butter.

 Squeeze the remaining liquid from the butter using your spatula.

-At this stage, you can now add a pinch or two of salt and mix in (if you’d like salted butter).
+At this stage, you can now add a pinch or two of salt and mix in (if you’d like salted butter) and form it into a rectangular shape using butter paddles or your spatula.

 Place your homemade butter in the fridge.